gianlucabertani/Objective-Zip/GETTING_STARTED.md

 Please note that inside the zip files there is no representation of a file-folder hierarchy: it is simply embedded in file names (i.e.: a file with a name like "x/y/z/file.txt").
-It is up to the program that extracts the files to consider these file names as expressing a structure and rebuild it on the file system (and viceversa during creation).
+It is up to the program that extracts files to consider these file names as expressing a structure and rebuild it on the file system (and viceversa during creation).
 Common zippers/unzippers simply follow this rule.

 Memory management